pcm-ca/pcm-ca.github.io/pages/vegas/tutorials/system-building/building-a-2d-ising-film/index.md

 ---
-title: "Building an Ising thin film"
+title: "Building an 2D Ising film"
 ---

-Let's build an Ising film with simple cubic structure and periodic boundary conditions.
+Let's build a 2D Ising film with simple cubic structure and periodic boundary conditions.

 Import the required libraries